 Case Study — YieldSphere

-Unifying Farm Operations, Finance, and Market Intelligence in One Platform
+Unifying On-Chain Positions, Fund Accounting, and Market Intelligence in One Platform

-3 disconnected systems unified into a single operational picture for a vertically integrated agribusiness
+3 disconnected systems unified into a single operational picture for an institutional DeFi fund

 Industry